Sports Injury Rehabilitation Geelong | Return to Sport Programs

 Our Phased Rehabilitation Approach

-The initial phase focuses on managing acute symptoms like pain, swelling and tissue protection while maintaining the range of motion and cardiovascular fitness that can be preserved without aggravating the injury.
-Techniques in this phase include manual therapy, ice and compression protocols, early range-of-motion exercises and offloading strategies where required.
-The goal is to create the optimal physiological environment for healing while preventing unnecessary deconditioning.
+Managing acute symptoms while maintaining the range of motion and cardiovascular fitness that can be preserved without aggravating the injury — manual therapy, ice and compression protocols, and early range-of-motion exercises.

-The final phase of sports injury rehabilitation Geelong programs involves full training integration beginning with modified participation and progressing to unrestricted competition.
-Objective functional tests are conducted at this phase to confirm that the rehabilitated limb or structure meets the strength, power and movement benchmarks required for safe return.
-We use validated testing batteries appropriate to each injury type and sport.
+Full training integration with objective functional testing to confirm the rehabilitated limb or structure meets the strength, power and movement benchmarks required for safe return.

 Injuries We Rehabilitate in Geelong